 The Company's Chvaletice Manganese Project is primarily at the exploration stage and thus, has no known commercial quantities of minerals.
 Development of mineral properties involves a high degree of risk and few properties that are explored are ultimately developed into commercially operating projects.
 The commercial viability of a mineral deposit is dependent upon a number of factors which are beyond the Company's control, including the attributes of the deposit, commodity prices, government policies and regulation and environmental protection.
 Fluctuations in the market prices of minerals may render resources and deposits containing relatively lower grades of mineralization uneconomic.
-Further exploration, development and/or metallurgical work in connection with a feasibility study for the Company's Chvaletice Manganese Project will be required before a final evaluation as to the economic and legal feasibility of any of the Company's properties is determined.
+Further exploration, development and/or metallurgical work in connection with the Feasibility Study, or additional feasibility studies, will be required before a final evaluation as to the economic and legal feasibility of any of the Company's properties is determined.
 Most exploration and development projects do not result in the discovery of commercially mineable mineral deposits.